EASS-HIT-PART-A-2024-CLASS-IV/Gaming-Ideas/README.md

 Navigate to the Project Directory:
 Head over to the project directory in your terminal.
 Run the Command:
-Execute the command ### docker-compose up.
+Execute the command :
+docker-compose up
 This will build and start the containers defined in the docker-compose.yml file.

 ## Accessing the Application 🌐

 Once the containers are up and running, you can access the application through your web browser:

-Visit the Provided Network URL: Go to the provided Network URL (e.g., http://192.168.160.4:8501) to view the Streamlit app.
+Visit the Provided Network URL: Go to the provided Network URL (e.g., http://localhost:8501) to view the Streamlit app.
 Submitting Game Ideas 🎮💡
 In the Streamlit app, you'll discover intuitive input fields where you can submit your brilliant game ideas.
 Simply fill in the details such as the name of the game, platform, and main actions of the game.